-The initial certification program will be for macrolichens (foliose and fruticose species).
+The current certification program is for macrolichens (foliose and fruticose species).
 As interest arises other taxa may be added (crustose lichens; bryophytes).
 Other combinations of taxa and regions of western North American can also be added, for example biotic crusts in the intermountain steppe.